thekhyatigandhi/SVG-Logo-Maker/README.md

 Make sure to enter valid color keywords or hexadecimal numbers when prompted for shape and text colors.
 If an invalid input is provided, you will be prompted to try again.</br>
 Similarly, if your text contains more than 3 characters, you will be prompted to try again and enter a valid text. </br>
 Once you have successfully answered all the prompts with accepted values, your new logo will be generated.
 The generated logo file will be named 'logo.svg' and will be saved in the 'examples' folder within your project directory. </br>

-For the tests:</br>
-In the command line type "

 ## Credits